catseye/Bubble-Escape/README.markdown

 License
 -------

-The BASIC source code, BASIC program, P65 source code, and machine language program are all freely redistributable.
+The BASIC source code, BASIC program, Ophis source code, and machine language program are all freely redistributable.
 This means that you can download, play with, and modify these files for your own entertainment as much as you like.
 You may also provide copies of these unaltered files to others (as